pellico/krobots/README.md

 # krobots
 Krobots is a game for software developers.
-Multiple tanks controlled by software fight until only one survive or after a configurable number of round (ticks).
-In the last case the one less damages win.
+Multiple tanks controlled are by software and fight until only one survive or after a configurable number of round (ticks).
+In the last case the one with less damages wins the game.
 Tanks can move back and forward.
-It is possible to turn tank, turret/cannon and radar.
+Controlling software can turn tank, turret/cannon and radar.
-At the center of simulated world there is power source that charge the tanks but if the tank is too far the tanks loose energy proportionally with the distance from the power source.
+At the center of simulated world there is power source that charges  tanks but if a tank is too far this tank looses energy proportionally with the distance from the power source.

 ## Features
 * Tank software can be written in any language thanks to client-server architecture.
 * Graphical UI for easier debugging.
-* Server-client communication based on UDP packet
+* Server-client communication based on **UDP** packet

-## Command line options
+## Command line options to launch simulation server
 ```bash
 USAGE:
     krobots.exe [OPTIONS] <NUM_TANKS>